wp-plugins/geodirectory/readme.txt

 Premium [Addons](http://wpgeodirectory.com/addons/ "Premium addons for GeoDirectory") are provided to extend GeoDirectory and make it a money making global directory toolkit.

 * [Events](http://wpgeodirectory.com/addons/events/ "Adds an events manager to your directory") - Adds professional events directory capability.
+All kind of recurring events options available.
 * [MultiLocation](http://wpgeodirectory.com/addons/multilocation/ "Allows to create a global directory") - Create a global directory with Countries, Regions, Cities and Neighbourhoods.
 * [Prices and Payments](http://wpgeodirectory.com/addons/prices-and-payments/ "Allows to monetize your directory") - Allows to monetize your website using several payment systems.
-* [Custom Post Types](http://wpgeodirectory.com/addons/custom-post-types/ "Allows to extend your directory categorization") - Adds any custom post type you want as well as "Places"
+* [Custom Post Types](http://wpgeodirectory.com/addons/custom-post-types/ "Allows to extend your directory categorization") - Adds any custom post type you want as well as "Places", also create Custom post Types with locationless ability.
 * [MultiRatings and Reviews](http://wpgeodirectory.com/addons/multiratings-and-reviews/ "Allows you to extend your rating and reviews categorization") - Extend the review system allowing multiple rating categories (example service, quality, price) and other cool features.
 * [Advance search filters](http://wpgeodirectory.com/addons/advanced-search-filters/ "Allows you to extended search with custom filters") - Adds advance filters to the search widget, search autocompleter, geolocation and much more (example: "pet friendly" filter).
 * [Buddypress Integration](http://wpgeodirectory.com/addons/buddypress-integration/ "integrates Buddypress with GeoDirectory") - Integrates GeoDirectory with Buddypress.